This web page is divided into four sections:

 4. Links to news sources about film/TV awards

 For Your Consideration is a heading frequently used in advertisements in entertainment trade publications such as Variety and The Hollywood Reporter.
 They are specifically directed towards members of groups in the entertainment industry, most commonly the Academy of Motion Picture Arts and Sciences, which annually presents the Academy Awards celebrating the best in motion pictures, (or the Hollywood Foreign Press Association, which awards the Golden Globes) or the Academy of Television Arts and Sciences which presents the Primetime Emmy Awards for television.
-Source (note: hyperlinks added by media educator Frank Baker)
+Source: Wikipedia (note: hyperlinks added by media educator Frank Baker)

 In the fall of 2016, Lionsgate broke with tradition choosing to use the phrase “Consider This” in ads for its films.
 Other film studios have subsequently used the word “consider.”

 Each year, the major movie studios, and to a lesser extent their affiliated television studies and the television networks, spend large sums of money on “For Your Consideration” ads extolling the alleged virtues of their films or programs released over the previous year.
 While it is unclear where or when the practice originated, it appears to have been popularized by Miramax, which rose from relative obscurity during the 1990s to become one of the most prestigious studios, at least of that decade.

 Not surprisingly, then, the quantity of such ads has increased dramatically, as major firms vie to win the top awards, hoping that the associated publicity will result in more viewers and greater revenues.
 In deed, most of the films expected to be “Oscar-worthy” are released in the last few months of the year, occasionally opening in limited release just before the end of the year and opening wide in January.
 This generally ensures that these films are still in movie theatres as awards-related publicity peaks…